amanrai31/JavaScript/10others/README2.md

 }
 ```

-JS built-in function JSON.parse() converts the string into a JavaScript object.
+JS built-in function JSON.parse() converts the string into a JS object.
 JSON.stringify(obj) => converts object to JSON.

 -----